Leather Care

 With proper care, your leather will develop a rich patina over decades of use.

 Condition regularly.
 Leather requires occasional moisturizing to maintain its suppleness.
-Apply a natural balm, such as Canadian Beeseal or Smith's Leather Balm, sparingly with a soft cloth, buffing gently.
+Apply a natural balm sparingly with a soft cloth, buffing gently.
 Test in an inconspicuous area first, as oils will temporarily darken the leather.
+We love Canadian Beeseal.

-Avoid salt exposure.
+Avoid water and salt exposure.
 Salt water draws moisture from leather and can tarnish hardware.
-If exposed, clean and recondition promptly.
+If exposed, clean the leather promptly.
+Allow the leather to dry naturally - away from direct heat - and recondition once fully dry.

 Clean thoughtfully.
-Use saddle soap or a leather-specific cleanser.
+Use saddle soap or a gentle, leather-specific cleanser.
+A horsehair brush or soft cloth is best for cleaning.
 Never machine wash.

 Embrace the patina.
 Scratches and marks are an inherent part of the aging process.
 They tell your leather's story and deepen its character over time.